Helping Reduce or Relieve Pain and Restore Function

 Physiatrists use a combination of non-surgical treatments such as exercise, physical and occupational therapy, activity modification, adaptive equipment or assistive devices and orthotics.

-If pain isn’t reduced with these activities, Dr. Taylor also has an Interventional Pain Treatment Clinic where he treats a wide range of problems from sore shoulders or carpal tunnel syndrome to arthritis, osteoporosis, neck, spine and back problems.
+Treatment cover a wide range of problems from sore shoulders or carpal tunnel syndrome to arthritis, osteoporosis, neck, spine and back problems.

 - Rheumatoid Arthritis

 - Degenerative Disc Disease (changes in your spinal disc as you age)

 - Herniated Disc (sometimes called a slipped disk or a ruptured disk)

 - Lumbar Strains (low back strain Scoliosis (abnormal curvature of the spine)

 - Sciatica (pain that radiates from the sciatic nerve which runs from your spinal cord to your buttock and hip area and down the back of each leg)